Marco195/vtnschool_challenges/README.md

 # vtnschool_challenges
-Repository created to create the vntschool Android challenges.
+Repository created for the vntschool Android challenges.